-"O, no matter," was the reply: I don't complain, and you ought not "I insist on knowing."
-"Well, since you desire it, I shall lose so much a hundred," naming the amount.
-"Well, sir," said the noble-hearted man, "you must not lose this-it would within artificially, so as to occasionally not be right.
-I shall add the amount utter melodious sounds, such at the ear to your bill, and, as the price of materiof mortal never heard.
-On the first step al may still rise, I will advance you them to vote the Radical ticket, to were delineated vine branches having the money for the whole contract, which, no doubt, you can use to advantage."
-The difference thus paid, to which the contractor laid no claim, amounted to five hundred dollars.
-That was something more than business honesty; it was Christian principle carried out in business.
-The world needs just such examples to convince it of the truth of religion.
+"I insist on knowing."
+"Well, since you desire it, I shall lose so much a hundred," naming the

+"Well, sir," said the noble-hearted man, "you must not lose this-it would not be right.
+I shall add the amount to your bill, and, as the price of materiof mortal never heard.
+On the first step al may still rise, I will advance you were delineated vine branches having the money for the whole contract, which, no doubt, you can use to ad-

 ADVICE TO A DYSPEPTIC.

 You have asked me to prescribe for you.
 You expect medicine, perhaps you hope for whisky, just now the rage for chronic maladies, but I shall give you nothing to swallow; you have swallowed too much already.
-Of all the maladies dyspepsia is the most distressing; to get rid of its horrors you would part with your right arm; I believe you, ted in the Flag?-Age. but would you part with a portion of your table luxuries?
-I fear not; but presuming you are in earnest, I will prescribe for you: 1.
-Rise early, dress warm and go out; breakfast.
-2. For breakfast eat a piece of good of coarse bread and a baked apple; eat very slowly; talk very pleasantly with and strong coffee; drink nothing.
-3. Digest for an hour, and then to your work; I trust it is in the open air. house without the assistance of a ser-Work hard till noon, and then rest body and mind till dinner; sleep little; drink water.
-4. For dinner-two or three o'clockgames-a good time.
+Of all the maladies dyspepsia is the most distressing; to get rid of its horrors you would part with your right arm; I believe you, but would you part with a portion of your table luxuries?
+I fear not; but presuming you are in earnest, I will prescribe for you:

+cold water three times-of all cold breakfast.

+2. For breakfast eat a piece of good of coarse bread and a baked apple; eat your neighbors; read cheerful comments of journals; avoid hot biscuits and strong coffee; drink nothing.

+your work; I trust it is in the open air.
+Work hard till noon, and then rest body and mind till dinner; sleep little; drink water.